aastha985/Employee_Attrition_Prediction/README.md

 ![Methodology Flowchart](./Images/Flowchart.png)

 ### Dataset
+We used the [IBM Employee Attrition dataset from Kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
+It contains 35 columns and 1470 rows and has a mix of numerical and categorical features.
+A sample row is shown below.

 ## Instructions to run
 Jupyter Notebook can be run using Google Colab or locally using Anaconda Navigator.